johnmanny/AI471/neural_net/README.md

 # Feedforward Neural Network with Back Propogation
-This takes given example data from information in figure 18.3 (excluding hungry attribute) from textbook cited in top of prob1.cpp (artificial intelligence modern approach - by russell) and implements & trains a feedforward neural net using the back prop algorithm in the same textbook (figure 18.24)
+This takes given example data from information in figure 18.3 (excluding hungry attribute) from textbook cited in top of nndemo.cpp (artificial intelligence modern approach - by russell) and implements & trains a feedforward neural net using the back propogation algorithm in the same textbook (figure 18.24)

 ## Details